alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 ## 🔬 Overview

 This repository contains the implementation of our CNN-based intrusion detection model for Internet of Medical Things (IoMT) systems.
 The model performs multi-class classification on network traffic to distinguish between **19 attack types** and benign traffic, based on the **CICIoMT2024 dataset**.
+This repository contains the code relative to the paper.
+Please cite [paper] when referring to this repository.

 **Key Features:**
 - Multi-classification support: Binary (2-class), Categorical (6-class), and Multiclass (19-class)